frknayk/SentimentGPT/README.md

 Human wants to buy Iphone 14 and the chatbot interacts with him
 ```
 ## TODO:
+- Make prompt deterministic, and produces json everytime in the same format
 - DOCKER
 - speech2text API
 - gRPC